Dash Cam Buyers Guide

 This is an important feature to consider as low light conditions can hide number plate detail and the surrounding environment.
 Country drivers should especially consider this features as country roads are not lit up as well as city roads.
 Both Vicovation and DOD Dash Cams have superior night time video quality.
-These cameras utilise HDR/WDR (high or wide dynamic range) technology.
+These cameras utilise HDR/WDR (high/wide dynamic range) technology.

 6. Angle of View

 The wider the recording angle of view means more road lanes and more of your surroundings will be captured in the footage.
 This helps to capture driver behaviour earlier in the incident and will show more of the lead up to the incident (for example a driver cutting in front of your car will come into view earlier on the footage).
-Vicovation Dash Cams boast a 160° angle of view which is impressive.
+Vicovation Dash Cams boast a 160° Angle of View which is impressive.
 The recorded footage from adjacent road lanes or the footpath is covered in much more depth.
 The narrower the angle of view, the less coverage you have on the road.
-A Dash Cam with 160° angle of view can pick up to 5 road lanes in the footage.
+A Dash Cam with 160° Angle of View can cover up to 5 road lanes in the footage.

 7. Temperature resistance

 This feature is not considered as much as others and is commonly disregarded by buyers.
 We feel it is important especially in our Australian climate.
 All Dash Cams should specify an operational temperature range.
 Generally all mid to high range Dash Cams will have an inbuilt temperature prevention cut off to protect itself in a hot car.
 The higher the temperature resistance generally means a higher quality build and a longer lasting Dash Cam.
 Dash Cams are generally left in a car permanently, especially if you choose to utilize the parking mode/motion detection feature.
 A Dash Cam that has a high temperature resistance will operate for longer in parking mode as the car internal temperature warms up.
 They will also power up faster when a hot, parked car is switched on.
 Dash Cams with a low temperature resistance will cut off earlier in parking mode and will take longer to startup.
-You have to wait longer until the camera cools down before it fires up.
-Vicovation and Lukas Dash Cams are top performers in this area both having high temperature resistant build qualities.
+You have to wait longer until the camera cools down enough before it starts up.
+Lower temperature resistant Dash Cams can also be prone to freezing, restarting or malfunctioning in warmer weather.
+Vicovation and DOD Dash Cams are top performers in this area both having high temperature resistant build qualities.
 We like Dash Cams to have a minimum 65°C operational temperature resistance.

 Our Vicovation and DOD Dash Cams are the most popular choice for use in vehicles on Australian mines.
-The mining companies we supply choose them because of their reliability under some of the harshest and most demanding conditions on the mines.
+The mining companies we supply choose these brands because of their reliability under some of the harshest and most demanding conditions on the mines.